 When I first started with Poshmark, crickets were the only thing visiting my closet.
 After a few weeks, I had my first sale and was pumped.
 However, the next one didn’t come until a few weeks after, the next a week after that, the next a week after that – you get the point.
 This went on for a couple of months, but my following kept growing slowly but decent.

 Fast forward a year, and now I am selling multiple items a week, sometimes multiple items in a day, and it still keeps growing.
 It’s pretty easy to get discouraged when you first start, but if you actively try to grow your business, you will get offers every day in no time.
 I will give you the best Poshmark tips I’ve learned since I started selling.

 Create a Share Schedule

 Being active in the Poshmark community is the best way to grow your following and sell more items.
 There are two types of shares in Poshmark- self-shares and community shares.
 Self-shares are when you share your listings with your followers or a party.
 It’s a way of marketing yourself.
 Then there are community shares where you share other people’s listings to your followers.
 I do both of these every day.

 I relist all of my listings once a day.
 This allows my listings to be shared with my followers and get refreshed in specific brand and category feeds.
-The more popular items I’ll share a few times a day helps me get more followers and likes.
-I also take ten minutes a day to share other Poshers listings.
-This is an excellent way to get more shares and make some Posh buddies.
+The more popular items I’ll share a few times daily help me get more followers and likes.
+I also take ten minutes a day to share other Posher’s listings.
+This is an excellent way to get more shares and make Posh buddies.

 Nailing Your Listing